gsingers/search_with_machine_learning_course/README.md

 1. Fork this repository.
 1. Launch a new Gitpod workspace based on this repository.
 This will automatically start OpenSearch and OpenSearch Dashboards.
     1. Note: it can take a few minutes for OpenSearch and the dashboards to launch.
+1. You should now have a running Opensearch instance (port 9200) and a running Opensearch Dashboards instance (port 5601)
+1. Login to the dashboards at http://<$GITPOD_URL>:5601/ and change your password to something you will remember, as these are public instances.

+        $GITPOD_URL is a placeholder for your ephemeral Gitpod host name, e.g. https://silver-grasshopper-8czadqyn.ws-us25.gitpod.io:5601/

+# Downloading the Best Buy Dataset

 1. Install (create/copy) your Kaggle API token in `~/.kaggle/kaggle.json` (which is actually in `/workspace/kaggle/kaggle.json` so it is persisted.)
 1. Run the download data script:

         ./download-data.sh

-1. You should now have a running Opensearch instance (port 9200) and a running Opensearch Dashboards instance (port 5601)
-1. Login to the dashboards at http://<$GITPOD_URL>:5601/ and change your password to something you will remember, as these are public instances.

-        $GITPOD_URL is a placeholder for your ephemeral Gitpod host name, e.g. https://silver-grasshopper-8czadqyn.ws-us25.gitpod.io:5601/

 # Exploring the OpenSearch Sample Dashboards and Data